-Fig. \ref{fig:time} shows the CPU time as a function of $N \#(H)$ on a log-log plot for each of the models described here.
-In every case we see the quadratic time scaling.
-This make the PFG greedy search both efficient and scalable, as is demonstrated by the large problem instances for which the method was able to produce a circuit.
-To be fair to the standard methods, the code used was not optimized or paralellized to the same extent as the PFG ultra-greedy search code.
-Thus we did not attempt to compare time scaling between the two methods.
-The PFG methods utilized as many 100 parallel processes for some of the larger problem instances presented in this paper, some of which were multi-threaded processes.
+To be fair to the standard methods, the code used was not optimized or parallelized to the same extent as the PFG ultra-greedy search code.
+Furthermore, arbitrary timeout limits were set for practical reasons due to the large data set studied.
+Thus we do not attempt to compare time scaling between the two methods.